 Shareholders are entitled to switch some or all of their Shares of one Class (Original Shares) for Shares of another Class within the same Fund or for Shares of any Class within a different Fund (New Shares).
-A switch involves the sale of the Original Shares and the purchase of the New Shares on the same Dealing Day.
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Original Shares at the valuation point applicable when the Original Shares are sold and the New Shares are bought.
+A switch involves the sale of the Original Shares and the purchase of the New Shares.
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Original Shares at the valuation point applicable when the Original Shares are redeemed and the New Shares are issued.
 Switching instructions will be irrevocable and the Shareholder will have no right to cancel the transaction.

-Instructions for switching Shares may be made by sending a completed application form to the ACD.
+Requests to switch Shares may be made by sending a completed application form to the ACD.
 In addition, the ACD may from time to time make arrangements to allow Shares to be switched online or through other communication media.
 The ACD may accept transfer of title by electronic communication.